Improve Content Accessibility

 Accessible course content makes it easier for everyone to read and access your materials and can help improve overall quality and usability.
 There are many low-effort adjustments you can make to start creating more accessible content.

-See the Accessibility Checklist help page for resources on accessibility.
+See Blackboard's Content Accessibility Checklist and the Accessibility Checklist for Blackboard Ultra for resources on improving content accessibility.

 Alternative Formats

-Many classrooms today, both physical and digital, are integrated with students with diverse needs.
-Alternative formats provide greater opportunity for everyone to access the information they need in the way they need or want it.
+Both physical and digital classrooms today are comprised of students with diverse needs.
+Alternative file formats provide greater opportunity for everyone to access necessary information in the way that they need or want it.

-With alternative formats all students can meet the same learning objectives using resources that are built to target the needs of the individual student.
+With alternative file formats, all students can meet the same learning objectives using resources that are built to target the needs of the individual student.
 For example, Blackboard Ally creates audio and electronic braille alternatives for students with visual impairments.

-Alternative formats aren't just for a select group of students.
+However, alternative formats aren’t just for a select group of students.
 Alternative formats benefit everyone.
 For example, your students may be prone to eye strain, or maybe they are an auditory learner.
-They can listen to an audio format of the content instead.
-Or use the HTML or ePub formats for easier reading on a mobile device.
+With alternative formats, students can access content in the following formats:

 See the Alternative Formats help page for more information on the types of formats that are available within Blackboard Ally.